Best LLM for Startups (2026)

 No-code and low-code options

-If your startup is not yet at the API stage, both Claude.ai Pro ($20/month) and ChatGPT Plus ($20/month) provide access to frontier models without any engineering setup.
+If your startup is not yet at the API stage, both Claude.ai and ChatGPT (around $20/month for the Pro/Plus tier) provide access to frontier models without any engineering setup.
 These are viable for internal tooling, content workflows, and customer-facing prototypes before you invest in API integration.
 For a broader breakdown of no-code vs API paths, see the best LLM for small business guide.

 FAQ